Menu

 • Home

-• Mindfulness-Based Cognitive Therapy (MBCT): Participant-Practitioner Perspective for Implementation with Anxiety & Related Disorders.
+• Mindfulness-Based Cognitive Therapy (MBCT): Foundational Training for Participant-Observers for Implementation with Anxiety, Mood, & Related Disorders.
 Virtual CE

-Mindfulness-Based Cognitive Therapy (MBCT): Participant-Practitioner Perspective for Implementation with Anxiety & Related Disorders.
+Mindfulness-Based Cognitive Therapy (MBCT): Foundational Training for Participant-Observers for Implementation with Anxiety, Mood, & Related Disorders.
 Virtual CE

 • 12/10/2024